 This section addresses probably the single biggest mistake that people make when preparing for the GMAT.

 Okay, so you know your goal score, you know your strengths and weaknesses, and you’ve gathered your materials.
 You also know how to study: content/memorization, yes, but also a focus on how to think through problems.
-It’s time to develop your specific plan.
+It’s time to develop your specific GMAT study plan.

-Otherwise, pick a time frame (generally two to three weeks) and decide what weaknesses you want to improve in that timeframe.
+Otherwise, pick a timeframe (generally two to three weeks) and decide what weaknesses you want to improve in that timeframe.
 In general, start with your biggest weaknesses in areas that are frequently tested on the GMAT.
-If you’re not sure which areas are most frequently tested, ask the experts on the forums.
+If you’re not sure which areas are most frequently tested, look on the forums.
 (I’m not listing them here because they can change over time.)

 Quizzing and Testing Yourself

 When you take your second CAT, don’t worry about the overall score.
 Specifically check the areas on which you’d been concentrating for the previous several weeks.
 Most students’ scores stay the same or even go down on CAT 2 because there’s a pretty good chance you’ll mess up the timing in some way.
-For the areas that you did study, though “ did they get a little better (though you may still be struggling on time)?
+For the areas that you did study, though—did they get a little better (though you may still be struggling on time)?
 Can you move on to other topics or question types, or are there still things you need to improve?
-If you need advice about how to improve, log onto the forums again!
+If you want to improve more, figure out how to review this area again.

-Then, do the overall test review again (the same thing you did on the first test) and add the highlights of your analysis to your journal.
+Then, do the overall test review again (the same thing you did on the first test) and add the highlights of your analysis to your GMAT study plan journal.
 If you still have more to do for your first pass through your study materials, continue on with the next thing on your list/syllabus.
 If you have been through all of your study materials (the stuff that teaches you what to do, from test prep companies) at least once, then your test results will tell you which areas to prioritize for review.
-If that’s the case, figure out what your new priorities are, set up your first 6-day plan, and repeat the whole process for several weeks until you feel ready for another test.
+If that’s the case, figure out what your new priorities are, set up your first 6-day study plan, and repeat the whole process for several weeks until you feel ready for another test.